 • The Internal Revenue Service has more information about the Employer Shared Responsibility Payment.

-The employer mandate fee is officially referred to as a "shared responsibility payment", as the fee will help to go to help fund marketplace subsidies and to compensate for unreimbursed emergency health care provided to the uninsured.
+The employer mandate fee is officially referred to as a "shared responsibility payment", as the fee will help to go to help fund marketplace subsidies and fund other aspects of the Affordable Care Act.

 Understanding Full-time Equivalent Employees